 As we inch closer to the ultimate finale of one of the most intriguing crossover events in DC history, the mists have begun to clear and answers have begun to reveal themselves.
 Geoff Johns and Gary Frank’s story continues with an issue flooded with revelations in Doomsday Clock #11.
 The world is in shambles as tensions between Russia and the United States grow.
 With a metahuman war looking imminent between the two countries, much of the Justice League remains stranded on Mars.
 Batman and Wonder Woman fight to prevent global nuclear war.

-While the majority of Doomsday Clock #11 gives the reader a view of how the events of previous issues have had an effect on the planet, the meat of the story comes in the back and forth narration of Ozymandias and Lex Luthor.
+While the majority of Doomsday Clock #11 gives the reader a view of how the events of previous issues have had an effect on the planet.
+The core of the story comes in the back and forth narration of Ozymandias and Lex Luthor.
 Ozymandias’s plan connects a lot of the dots that have been left behind throughout the series and the Watchmen.
 Meanwhile, Lex reveals to Lois Lane that he has been tracking Dr. Manhattan for years.

 With photos being left behind at the site of major DC events.
-There is a heavy dose of dialogue in this issue, and Johns does a great job of keeping it from going stale.
-The delays throughout the series have been evident in having a lot to do with the amount of detail in Gary Frank’s art, particularly with the high number of panels.
+There is a heavy dose of dialogue in this issue.
+Johns does a great job of keeping it from going stale.
+The delays throughout the series have been evident in having a lot to do with the amount of detail in Gary Frank’s art.
+Most notably with the high number of panels.
 However, the amount of detail and thought put into the dialogue is a redeeming factor.

 A Chaotic Finish?